Universality for one-dimensional hierarchical coalescence processes with double and triple merges: Introduction

 \section{Introduction}

-A one-dimensional hierarchical coalescence process (HCP) consists of an infinite sequence of one-dimensional coalescence processes: each process occurs in a different {\sl epoch} and evolves for an infinite time, while the evolution in subsequent epochs are linked in such a way that the initial distribution of epoch $n+1$ coincides with the final distribution of epoch $n$.
-At a given time inside epoch $n$ the state of the process is described by a simple point process on $\bbR$, {\it i.e.} by a random locally finite subset of $\bbR$, such that the intervals among consecutive points ({\sl domains}) are not smaller than $d^{(n)}$, where $\{d^{(n)}\}_{n\geq 1}$ is an a priori fixed sequence of strictly increasing and diverging positive numbers.
+A one-dimensional hierarchical coalescence process (HCP) consists of an infinite sequence of one-dimensional coalescence processes: each process occurs in a~different \textit{epoch} and evolves for an infinite time, while the evolution in subsequent epochs are linked in such a~way that the initial distribution of epoch $n+1$ coincides with the final distribution of epoch $n$.
+At a~given time inside epoch $n$ the state of the process is described by a~simple point process on $\mathbb{R}$, that is, by a~random locally finite subset of $\mathbb{R}$, such that the intervals among consecutive points (\textit{domains}) are not smaller than $d^{(n)}$, where $\{d^{(n)}\}_{n\geq1}$ is an a~priori fixed sequence of strictly increasing and diverging positive numbers.
 The evolution inside epoch $n$ can be informally described as follows.
-Only intervals whose length belongs to the finite range $[d^{(n)},d^{(n+1)})$ are \emph{active} \ie they can incorporate their left neighbouring domain, their right neighbouring domain or both of them.
-Inactive domains cannot incorporate their neighbours and can increase their length only if they are incorporated by active neighbours.
-The rates of the merging events and the sequence $\{d^{(n)}\}_{n\geq 1}$ are quite general, with the important feature that the activity ranges $[d^{(n)},d^{(n+1)})$ should be such that after each merging step the newly produced interval always becomes inactive for that epoch but active for some future epoch.
+Only domains whose length belongs to the finite range $[d^{(n)},d^{(n+1)})$ are \emph{active}, that is, they can incorporate their left neighboring domain, their right neighboring domain or both of them.
+Inactive domains cannot incorporate their neighbors and can increase their length only if they are incorporated by active neighbors.
+The rates of the merging events and the sequence $\{d^{(n)}\}_{n\geq 1}$ are quite general, with the important feature that the activity ranges $[d^{(n)},d^{(n+1)})$ should be such that after each merging step the newly produced domain always becomes inactive for that epoch but active for some future epoch.

-We have introduced the concept of HCP in \cite{FMRT0}, considering only left or right merging of domains, {\it i.e.} a domain cannot incorporate simultaneously both its neighbours.
-There we proved that if the initial distribution is a renewal process, such property is preserved at all times and epochs and the distribution of certain rescaled variables -- the domain length and the position of the leftmost point (if any) -- has a well defined limiting behaviour corresponding to large universality classes (most of the dynamical details disappear in the scaling limit).
-Here we extend these results to the more general HCP's defined above which also allow triple merging and we determine the corresponding limiting behavior and universality classes.
+We have introduced the concept of HCP in \cite{FMRT0}, considering only left or right merging of domains, that is, a~domain cannot incorporate simultaneously both its neighbors.
+There we proved that if the initial distribution is a~renewal process, such property is preserved at all times and epochs and the distribution of certain rescaled variables---the domain length and the position of the leftmost point (if any)---has a~well-defined limiting behavior corresponding to large universality classes (most of the dynamical details disappear in the scaling limit).
+Here we extend these results to the more general HCPs defined above which also allow triple merging, and we determine the corresponding limiting behavior and universality classes.